What is Ashtanga?

 Build your practice

 Ashtanga yoga has six series with set sequences: Primary, Intermediate and four Advanced Series.
-All students begin with foundations and the Primary Series before advancing, building the foundations for a strong practice.
+All students begin with Sun Salutations and move through the Primary Series at different rates, only advancing under the teacher’s guidance, which builds a strong, safe, sustainable practice.

 The History of Ashtanga